bjones1/CodeChat_Editor/docs/implementation.md

   numbering, a vector of `HeadingAnchor`s, a vector of `NonHeadingAnchor`s:
-  - A `HeadingAnchor` in an HTML file: |weak ref to the containing `HtmlFileAnchor`, ID, anchor's inner HTML, optional hyperlink|, numbering on this page, a vector of `NonHeadingAanchors` contained in this heading.
+  - A `HeadingAnchor` in an HTML file: |weak ref to the containing `HtmlFileAnchor`, ID, anchor's inner HTML, optional hyperlink|, numbering on this page, a vector of `NonHeadingAnchors` contained in this heading.
   - A `NonHeadingAnchor` in an HTML file: |weak ref to the containing `HtmlFileAnchor`, ID, anchor's inner HTML, optional hyperlink|, optional parent heading, snippet of surrounding text, numbering group, number.